-You probably already know, but Cinco de Mayo is an annual celebration on May 5.
-What better way to learn about the day than talk about Cinco de Mayo facts and history and then do fun, TRADITIONAL crafts, lessons, and projects!
+What better way to learn about the day than talk about Cinco de Mayo facts, Cinco de Mayo history, and then do fun, TRADITIONAL crafts, lessons, and projects!

 But first . . .

 Cinco de Mayo translates to the 5th of May.
 It is also called Battle of Puebla Day in Mexico to commemorate Mexico’s victory over France.

 Why Cinco de Mayo Is Celebrated

 Cinco de Mayo celebrates the date of Mexico’s victory over France in the Battle of Puebla on May 5, 1862 during the Franco-Mexican War.
 Surprisingly, it is celebrated more in the United States than in Mexico, especially in communities with a large Mexican-American population.